IBM-DocumentHub/Documentation/documentation en/01 About DocumentHub.md

 ### Build applications faster using DocumentHub CMS

-- improve performance, security and stability
+- improves performance, security and stability
-- reduce development time, costs and risks
+- reduces development time, costs and risks
 - the fastest content search, filter and delivery
 - compatible with any web or mobile framework
 - lightweight, modern architecture